albertopasqualetto/Gmail-recurring-scheduler/README.md

 This is a Google Apps Script application that runs recurrently to send a daily email to a list of users.

+If app is showing a white screen, please reload the page.

 ## How to use

 1. Create a new [Google Apps Script](https://script.google.com/home) project.